 How to search in Front

 Front has many options to help you search through your history effectively.
 Typing in words directly into the search bar will search all parameters for the matching term, or you can use search filters to narrow down your results.
+Front will show you the most relevant search results at the top of the list, and chronological results below that.

 Click the search box.
 A menu will appear with search shortcuts.
 The down arrow will show you advanced search shortcuts (explained below).
 Alternatively, type + in the search bar to see all the filters.